pts/oix-wcfd32/README.md

 (Win32) executables with relocation.
 After that point building the runtime will depend on NASM only.

+## Watcom resource data

+Some Watcom program files (such as WASM, WLIB and WLINK, but not *wcc* or *wcc386*) contain resource data.
+The program opens its own program file, finds, reads and uses the resource data.
+Most of the resource data content is error messages.

+When converting Watcom OIX program files, the resource data must be kept intact.
+Since it is at the end of the program file, *oixconv* keeps it by just copying everything after the OIX image.

+Here is some more info about about the Watcom resource data format.
+There are two headers: the debug header (*struct dbgheader*) and the resource header (*struct WResHeader*).
+The program first loads the debug header from the very end of the file.
+The debug header is 14 bytes long, it starts with a 2-byte signature (`"\x02\x83", named *WAT\_RES\_SIG*), and it ends with the *debug\_size* field (32-bit little endian integer).
+Subtracting the *debug\_size* value from the file size, the program gets the offset of the start of the resource data, starting with the resource header, starting with 8 bytes of signature (`"\xd7\xc1\xd4\xc3\xcf\xcd\xd2\xc3\x8c", named *WRESMAGIC0* and *WRESMAGIC1*`).

 ## Building OIX programs from NASM assembly source

 You can use the *asm\_demo/answer42.nasm*, *asm\_demo/hello.nasm*,